 training program that covers architecture, decorative arts and social

-volunteering per year, which works out to one 2-hour shift per month.
+year, which works out to one 2-hour shift per month.
+Docents lead public

-Docents lead public tours on afternoons Wednesdays through Sundays, in
+tours on afternoons Wednesdays through Sundays, in addition to custom

 Occasional continuing education programs through the Docent Council